tolearnmuch/ASVP/README.md

 else, please skip this step and turn to Part 3 for separating active patterns along with non-active ones from videos.

->Notes: for the memory limitations of our drive, data of BAIR action-free is not uploaded during this turn of anomynous submission.

 ## 3. Active pattern mining

 Active pattern mining is necessary only for training and there is no need to do this if only with respective to inference with released model.